w3f/General-Grants-Program/grants/speculative/data_highway_mining.md

 * Edgeware's lock-drop
 * ChainX's inter-chain asset mining

-Data Highway will be an IoT parachain on the Polkadot network
+DataHighway will be an IoT parachain on the Polkadot network